Skip to main content

 tip

-Generally, the following convention is used to name the GitHub environments:
+The following naming convention is generally used for GitHub environments:

-The module mentioned earlier, which creates a Managed Identity federated with GitHub, assigns a default set of roles to the Identity.
-However, it is highly likely that these roles will need to be changed over time.
+The module azure_federated_identity_with_github assigns a default set of roles.
+However, these roles may need to be updated over time.

 This can happen when, for example, a new resource is added to the configuration that requires special roles.
 Or when the Terraform code needs to read a secret from a new KeyVault or access blobs from a new Storage Account.
 It is impossible to anticipate all possible cases, as things change over time.